LIDONGgittt/ShieldSynthesisForReal/README.md

 for reactive systems.
 In International Conference on Tools and Algorithms for Construction and Analysis of Systems.
 Springer, 2015.

-[^2]: Wu M, Zeng H, Wang C. Synthesizing runtime enforcer of safety properties under burst error[C]//NASA Formal Methods Symposium.
+[^2]: Wu M, Zeng H, Wang C. Synthesizing runtime enforcer of safety properties under burst error.
+NASA Formal Methods Symposium.
 Springer, Cham, 2016: 65-81.